Air Circuit Breaker Construction, Operation, Types, Advantages and Applications

 There are four types of ACBs used in the control and protection to maintain and stable operation of switch gears and indoor medium voltage.

-- Plain Break Type Air Break Circuit Breaker or Cross-Blast Air Circuit Breaker
+- Plain Break Type Air Break Circuit Breaker or Cross-Blast ACB

 - Magnetic Blowout Type Air Break Circuit Breaker